nadiamariduena/creativ-img.distortion2/README.md

 <br>

-> **NOTE:** The reason why i care about explaining the redux here below, is not because i want to have some knowledge, but because i am planning to create a shop after 1 more tutorial with another scroll, and it will be a M.E.R.N one so the faster i get to understand it the better/easier it will be.
+> **NOTE:** The reason why i care about explaining the redux here below, is not because i want to have some knowledge but because i am planning to create a shop after 1 more tutorial with another scroll, and it will be a M.E.R.N, so the faster i get to understand it, the better/easier it will be.

 <br>